 Local academics wishing to research the history of the River Devon could be in line to benefit from one of four post graduate Masters research projects which are jointly being funded by the University of Stirling and the Ochils Landscape Partnership.

 The partnership is behind some 22 projects in the Ochils and Hillfoots - all aiming to protect and enhance the distinct built, cultural and natural heritage of the area as well as increase access to the hills and glens of the Ochils area.

 The Ochils Landscape Partnership is carrying out environmental improvements such as improving the quality of local rivers and is restoring parts of the built heritage.

 The University of Stirling is one of twenty local partners involved in the project, which also provides opportunities for community involvement and volunteering.
-Other local partners include Alva Glen Heritage Trust, six community councils, Scottish Land & Estates, Forth Valley College and The
+Other local partners include Alva Glen Heritage Trust, six community councils, Scottish Land & Estates, Forth Valley College and The Conservation Volunteers.

 As well as the River Devon, the three other broad subjects for study which students can choose from are: poisoned earths; historic transport networks and cultivation terraces.